 The College of Policing has developed a new Policing Education Qualifications Framework (PEQF) that will support forces to deliver apprenticeships.
 This will mean that new police constables will either;

 - join and undertake a three year degree apprenticeship training programme

 - join with a degree qualification and undertake a policing skills conversion programme, or;

 - independently complete a policing degree at university and then apply to join for a local familiarisation course.

 This approach will transform the education of officers and provide vital skills for modern policing.

 Apprenticeships allow you to train as a police officer, get paid as you learn and provide a permanent job when you qualify.
 The training is a partnership between you, the police force and a higher education institute.
 As well as practical on-the-job learning, 20 percent of your time will be spent studying in higher education.

-The anticipated date for the first intake of police officer apprentices is late 2019.
+The anticipated date for the first intake of police officer apprentices is early 2020.
 More information will appear here as soon as it is available.